Have you ever felt like you would never, ever, ever succeed?

 Sure, you get the occasional pat on the back from your boss, or a colleague congratulates you for a job well done, but have you ever tried failing so bad that you thought no one could do worse?

 Your retail store isn’t selling as much as you would want.
 You only get 20 people in the entire world to buy your new book.
 In fact, you’ve been working so hard day and night, churning out great content every time, but you’ve recently noticed that no one is actually reading your blog.
 And that’s when you feel it.

-You feel that you’ve become a failure.
+You feel that you’ve somehow become part of the world of small business failure.

 You didn’t do well way back in school, and now things are coming full circle.
 Everything that you’ve done for your business is going wrong.

 You’re afraid to look at your family and friends in the eye, and admit that you’re a loser.

 When people think of entrepreneurs, business owners and the like, they instinctively think of people driving a BMW, living in a cozy mansion with a perfect family and a couple of German Shepherd Dogs.